FtuoilXelrash/rCEventScheduler/README.txt

   it to a public channel while keeping admin logs private.

   Shown in the message:
-    Active Event(s)   Name, expected end time, and minutes remaining (or "No events currently active")
+    Active Event(s)   Name, expected end time, and minutes remaining.
+If nothing is active but an event ended recently, shows "<Event> is finishing up (ended <time>)" instead of the bare "No events currently active" - useful if real event durations sometimes run shorter than the configured Event Run Time.
+Only shows the plain message on a fresh load before anything has run.
     Next Event         Name, scheduled time, countdown, queue position, and events until reshuffle
     Upcoming Queue     Every event remaining in the current cycle's